-All students self-medicating will be either asked to carry and complete a self-medicating record card if they hold their own medication or if medication is held in the medical cabinet they will be asked to complete the medicine administration form in the medical room when they request their medication from a member of staff.
+All students will be asked to complete the medicine administration form in the medical room when they request their medication from a member of staff.

 2.6 What To Do - if a parent or member of the health profession asks the UTC to administer prescribed medication or to assist a student with their medical needs.